-Chief for Academic Affairs, MGH Department of Surgery, Chief, Endocrine Surgery, Surgical Director, MGH Center for Inflammatory Bowel Disease
+Chief for Academic Affairs, MGH Department of Surgery, Chief, Endocrine Surgery Program, Surgical Director, MGH Crohn's and Colitis Center

 Dr. Richard Hodin has a highly specialized practice focused on (1) Colorectal Surgery, particularly patients with Crohns Disease and Ulcerative Colitis, and (2) Endocrine Surgery which involves surgery on the Thyroid, Parathyroid, and Adrenal glands.

 Dr. Hodin received his medical degree at Tulane University and then came to Boston in 1984 for his post-graduate surgical training.
 In 2001 he moved from the Beth Israel Deaconess Medical Center to the Massachusetts General Hospital and in 2005 was promoted to full Professor of Surgery at Harvard Medical School.
 Dr. Hodin's clinical areas of expertise are in colorectal and endocrine surgery.
 He serves as Surgical Director of the MGH Crohns and Colitis Center and has a high volume surgical practice involving the care of patients with Crohns disease and Ulcerative Colitis.

 Dr. Hodin's particular areas of interest are in minimally-invasive approaches to the treatment of Crohns patients, as well as the ileo-anal J-pouch operation for patients with colitis and Familial Adenomatous Polyposis.
 Dr. Hodin also serves as the Chief of the MGH Endocrine Surgery Unit, the highest volume center in the country focused on surgery of the thyroid, parathyroid, and adrenal glands.
 His particular areas of clinical expertise are in the treatment of advanced thyroid cancer, minimally-invasive parathyroidectomy, and the surgical treatment of adrenal tumors.